meglecz/mkCOInr/doc/content/tutorial.rst

 .. _select_region_target_region_fas_custom_tutorial:

-Select region using target_region_fas option
+Select region using the target_region_fas option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the *e_pcr* option is an easy way to produce some sequences trimmed to the target region,